Mission

 What is Ritual?

 A ritual is as an offering by an individual or group to the larger Universe, with the conscious intention to connect to our original state of interconnectedness or inter-being.
+This kind of offering is an expression of gratitude to Life itself, to our Ancestors, to Nature, and for the future generations.

 Through ritual, we link the micro to the macrocosm - the experience or story of the isolated individual to that of the Collective.
 We re-member that the work of living a human life is both a solitary & shared effort.

-The Ritual Theatre continues a lineage of remembrance inspired by South Indian traditions which honor theatre, dance & music along with all forms of art-making as aspects - that when seamlessly woven together, produce what we call "a whole work of art".
-While artists in India did and still do specialize in specific disciplines, it is categorically impossible to separate "theatre" from "dance", "performance" or "ritual".
-Instead, these are each recognized as aspects of a unified expression; any given form being a synthesis of these into its own particular language.
+The Ritual Theatre continues a lineage of remembrance inspired in particular by South Indian traditions which honor theatre, dance & music along with all forms of art-making as aspects which when seamlessly woven together, produce what we like to call "a whole work of art".
+The notion of artistic disciplines being separate entities is not only foreign but unnatural to pre-colonial traditions around the Globe.
+It is impossible to actually separate "theatre" from "dance", "performance" or "ritual".
+Instead, these are each recognized as aspects of a unified expression; any given form speaking through its own unique language.

-The concept of these disciplines being separate entities is not only foreign but unnatural to pre-colonial traditions around the Globe.
-In South India, the term for all ritual arts is "arts of the land" (nāden kāla), meaning that they sprang from and exist in relationship with the land and its people as part of a whole way of life.
-From their origins, ritual theatre forms took place site-specifically within sacred groves, agricultural fields, cemetaries and temples and in relation to the spirits of the land or to one's ancestors.
+In Kerala, South India the term for all ritual arts is "nāden kāla" which translates to "arts of the land" , meaning that they sprang from and exist in relationship with the land and its people as part of a whole way of life.
+From their origins, ritual theatre forms took place site-specifically within sacred groves, agricultural fields, cremation grounds and temples and in relation to the spirits of the land or to one's ancestors.
 To have art & culture of one's own is to "play" ("kāla") in relationship with the rich textures of nature, place & peoples over a long period of time - one in which culture/art evolves, as our interdependent relationships deepen.

 Decolonizing Theatre

-Reclaiming a Village Way of Life
+Re-membering a Village Way of Life

-In pre-colonial traditions, artists were regarded as sacred ambassadors of the Divine.
-The entire village (from babies to the elderly) would go out to see/ hear/ experience annual ritual theatre which occurred in cyclic relationship to the sun, moon & stars.
-For both artists & audiences, the arts were a practice of re-membering their relationship as part of a greater Whole.
-Artists were sustained through patronage models embedded in
+In pre-colonial traditions, artists were regarded as sacred emissaries of the Divine.
+The entire village - from infants to the elderly - would go out to experience annual ritual theatre which occurred in cyclic relationship to the sun, moon & stars.
+For both artists & audiences, the art & theatre were practices of re-membering their relationship as part of a greater Whole.
+Artists were sustained through patronage models embedded in the fabric of society, making performances free to all.

 These are two starkly different paradigms: